 Bookkeeper?
 Accountant?
 CPA?
 What is the Difference?

 The terms "bookkeeper," "accountant," and "CPA" are often used interchangeably.
 But they are not the same.
-These three professionals are very different in their scope of work, the tasks they perform, and their licensing and professional status and their standing with the Internal Revenue Service.
+These three professionals are very different in their scope of work, the tasks they perform, their licensing and professional status, and their standing with the Internal Revenue Service.

 What Bookkeepers Do